Physical Education: Preparing for Sporting Activities

 • 💡Practice the full warm-up and cool-down routine multiple times so the sequence becomes automatic; during observation, narrate your actions to show understanding behind each exercise.

 • 💡Use real-life examples: When answering questions about diet or exercise, refer to specific foods or activities you have tried.
-This shows practical understanding and helps you earn marks for application.
+This shows you can apply knowledge to everyday situations.

 Common Mistakes